Are You Ready to Give Back?

 This year, the following positions are open: 2 Leadership Advisory Council members (elected).

 Nominations are currently closed and will open again in September 2023.

 Appointed members help develop content for the L.A.R.E.
 Click here

 to learn more about serving on the Exam Committee.
 Recruitment occurs in the spring via email to eligible individuals.

 Appointed members provide board executive input to the organization's goals, strategy, and scope of work.
 Recruitment occurs in the spring.

 Volunteers can provide input to specific strategic initiatives.
+These opportunities are typically short-term and do not require the time commitment as other committees do.
 Recruitment will vary as needed depending on initiative.

 Serve as CLARB's representative and help with advocacy efforts involving toolkit development, responses to licensure legislation, and supporting chapters.
 Recruitment occurs in the spring.